Screw-propelled vehicle: Recent developments

 The British Ice Challenger exploration team used a screw drive in their Snowbird 6 vehicle (a modified Bombardier tracked craft) to traverse the ice floes in the Bering Strait.
 The rotating cylinders allowed Snowbird 6 to move over ice and to propel itself through water, but the screw system was not considered suitable for long distances, and the cylinders could be raised so that the vehicle could also run on conventional caterpillar tracks.
 The Ice Challenger website says that the design was inspired by a Russian vehicle used to pick up cosmonauts who landed in Siberia (perhaps the ZIL-2906).

 Russian inventor Alexey Burdin has come up with a screw-propulsion system "TESH-drive Transformable worms".

 More recently, mud farming with larger machines capable of deep profile penetration (termed MudMasters by their manufacturer) has proven to be an efficient method for high intensity tailings management.

+Small screw-propelled robots have been introduced for grain warehouses (storage facilities), with development efforts reported in both the United States and China.
+These remote-controlled or autonomous devices are designed to traverse grain surfaces using screw-propelled locomotion, performing tasks such as breaking crusts and leveling stored grain.
+Their primary function is to reduce the necessity for human entry into grain bins, which are associated with risks of entrapment, suffocation, and dust-related respiratory conditions.